-"I'm trying to get myself in order because I need to first see what jobs are available." - Darryl Holloway"I'm trying to get myself in order because I need to first see what jobs are available.
+"I'm trying to get myself in order because I need to first see what jobs are available.
 I can't even find a job.
 It's going to be hard," Holloway said.
 "You took almost a quarter century from me -- and I can't find a job.
 That's going to be a problem."

 Holloway indicated he's done some schooling while behind bars.
 He said he wanted to go into law -- and help those in need like himself.
 Holloway said in order for that to happen, he needs to be with positive people -- people who want to improve themselves.

 Holloway told reporters he went through a divorce while he was incarcerated and hopes to build a relationship with his children.